reinaldogez/cqrs-showcase/README.md

 ### Bounded Context
 In DDD, a bounded context defines a specific problem area within a domain and may correspond to a separate microservice.
 For example, in the context of a social media application, a bounded context could be defined for post-related functions.
 This bounded context could then be implemented as a social media post microservice, which would handle all the functions related to creating, managing, and displaying posts.

+#### Key Concepts

+##### 1. Logical Boundaries
+This Bounded Context specifically encapsulates all operations related to social media posts, ensuring all functionalities are cohesively organized and independent from other features like user management.

+##### 2. Consistency and Integrity
+By using the Command Query Responsibility Segregation (CQRS) pattern, this context maintains a consistent model by separating read and write operations, which enhances data integrity and system performance.

+##### 3. Autonomy and Modular Development
+The social media post microservice can be independently developed, deployed, and scaled, allowing teams to work autonomously and focus solely on improving post-related functionalities without cross-interference.

+##### 4. Ubiquitous Language
+Within this Bounded Context, all stakeholders—developers, business analysts, and users—use a common language to describe features and processes related to posts.
+This ubiquitous language ensures that everyone understands and communicates effectively about the system functionalities, reducing misunderstandings and aligning project goals across different teams.

 ## Synchronization

 I created this topic on the discussion tab [Updating Read Databases in a CQRS Architecture](https://github.com/reinaldogez/cqrs-showcase/discussions/1), where the main options are deeply discussed.